 Students are on site (minus field trips and select internship or volunteer opportunities which will come up throughout the year) from 8:30am to 3:00pm between three and five days during the week, depending on the program they choose.
 Part of their day is dedicated to “core” work, from which students and their Mentor create a Living Learning Plan (LLP), and then we create opportunities to engage in creative discussions and interactions with specialist mentors and special guests throughout the year, including scheduled live classes with projects and assignments having firm due dates.

-The Guild is geared for grades 6-12 (5-11 for our initial “seed” program).
+The Guild is geared for grades 5-11.
 In order to participate, in addition to fees and tuition (see below), we require an “Information and Release Form” on file with the Field Center.

 Note: Students at the Field Center must file a Notice of Intent with Loudoun County Public Schools and must meet all requirements applicable to the Virginia Code for Homeschoolers.
 Students will be provided with transcripts and a GPA for all academic classes.
 Though we do provide assessment and evaluation opportunities throughout the year, we encourage our students to participate in Loudoun County’s free day of testing set up specifically for Homeschoolers.